 No. DiscoveryBound is one of two distinct program areas of the Adventure Unlimited organization.
 The other program area is the A/U Ranches.
 While all of the Adventure Unlimited programs ultimately operate under the Adventure Unlimited mission statement, each program area operates independently of the others.
 DiscoveryBound, has its own staff and holds events around the country and abroad from its offices in the Greenwood Village, CO headquarters, just outside of Denver.

-DiscoveryBound’s Community Standards can be found here.
+DiscoveryBound’s Community Atmosphere & Code of Conduct can be found here.

 Compass Program Information

 - What is the time commitment of Compass?